Marie-Madeleine Fourcade: Noah's Ark

-Fourcade wrote a memoire of her wartime experience in the book L'Arche de Noé, published in 1968, later abridged and translated into English as Noah's Ark.
-She describes how, as a young woman in her early 30s, she became head of the underground intelligence network which was to become known as "The Alliance".
+Fourcade wrote a memoir of her wartime experience in the book L'Arche de Noé, published in 1968, later abridged and translated into English as Noah's Ark.
+She describes how, as a young woman in her early 30s, she became head of the underground intelligence network, which was to become known as "The Alliance".
 The name of the book is a reference to the name given to the network by the Nazis, because it assigned animal names to its members, as code names.
 Fourcade's was "Hedgehog".
 Their assignment was to gather information about German troop and naval movements and logistics inside France, and transmit this intelligence to Britain, using a network of clandestine radio transmitters and couriers.
-It was extremely dangerous work, many of Fourcade's closest associates being captured, tortured and killed by the Gestapo.
+It was extremely dangerous work; many of Fourcade's closest associates being captured, tortured, and killed by the Gestapo.
 Some, however, were able to escape, including Fourcade herself, who escaped capture on two occasions.
-Arrested with her staff on 10 November 1942 she escaped, through a stroke of luck, and was taken by plane to London from where she continued to direct the network.
+Arrested with her staff on 10 November 1942, she escaped through a stroke of luck, and was taken by plane to London from where she continued to direct the network.
 After returning to France to direct the network on the ground, she was captured a second time.
 Her second escape was more harrowing: in the small hours of the morning, she stripped naked and was able to force her petite body between the bars of the cell window.
 At the conclusion of the war, she was decorated for her outstanding service.

 The Preface to the much-abridged, and poorly-translated, British/US edition was written by Kenneth Cohen who was her wartime (and post-war) "controller" in SIS and the father to her godson.